Tajiks: Uzbekistan

-In Uzbekistan, the Tajiks are the minority of the population of the ancient cities of Bukhara and Samarkand, and are found in large numbers in the Surxondaryo Region in the south and along Uzbekistan's eastern border with Tajikistan.
-According to official statistics (2000), Surxondaryo Region accounts for 20.4% of all Tajiks in Uzbekistan, with another 34.3% in Samarqand and Bukhara regions.
+In Uzbekistan, Tajiks constitute a minority in the ancient cities of Bukhara and Samarkand, and are found in large numbers in the Surxondaryo Region in the south and along Uzbekistan's eastern border with Tajikistan.
+According to official statistics (2000), Surxondaryo Region accounts for 20.4% of all Tajiks in Uzbekistan, with another 34.3% in the Samarqand and Bukhara regions.

 Official statistics in Uzbekistan state that the Tajik community accounts for 5% of the nation's population.
-During the Soviet "Uzbekization" supervised by Sharof Rashidov, the head of the Uzbek Communist Party, Tajiks had to choose either stay in Uzbekistan and get registered as Uzbek in their passports or leave the republic for Tajikistan, which is mountainous and less agricultural.
-It is only in the last population census (1989) that the nationality could be reported not according to the passport, but freely declared based on the respondent's ethnic self-identification.
+During the Soviet 'Uzbekization' supervised by Sharof Rashidov, the head of the Uzbek Communist Party, Tajiks had to choose either to remain in Uzbekistan and register as Uzbek in their passports, or to leave the republic for Tajikistan, which is mountainous and less agricultural.
+It was only in the last population census (1989) that nationality could be reported not according to the passport, but freely declared on the basis of the respondent's ethnic self-identification.
 This had the effect of increasing the Tajik population in Uzbekistan from 3.9% in 1979 to 4.7% in 1989.

-According to other sources, Tajiks live exclusively in the centers of cities such as Samarkand, Bukhara, and Termez.
-There are practically no Tajiks in the countryside outside of the City.
-If you count the population figures for these cities, it barely reaches one million.
+According to other sources, Tajiks live primarily in the centres of cities such as Samarkand, Bukhara, and Termez, with practically no Tajik presence in the surrounding countryside.
+If one counts the population figures for these cities, it barely reaches one million.
 It is therefore unreasonable to claim that over six million Tajiks live in Uzbekistan, as Richard Foltz has claimed.